jivaniyash/ML_Projects/cereals_rating_prediction_multiple_linear_regression/README.md

 - Vitamins

 ---

+## Based on Error score analysis & other paramters on different Models , Model with features - Calories, Fiber, Sugars, Protein, Sodium, Fat & Vitamins is selected
 ### Rating of Cereal A:- 55.72
 ### Rating of Cereal B:- 18.65
 ### It is good to select Cereal A for the company and can focus on selling it

 ---